xm-online/tmf-ms-customer/README.md

 ### Packaging as jar

-To build the final jar and optimize the mstemplate application for production, run:
+To build the final jar and optimize the customer application for production, run:

 ```
 ./gradlew -Pprod clean bootJar